jxsvoboda/sycek/README.md

 The available tools are

   * `ccheck` a C code style checker
-  * `syc` a C compiler for ZX Spectrum, lint / checker
+  * `syc` a C compiler for ZX Spectrum, lint / checker, Z80 assembler
   * `z80test` a simple test harness / Z80 emulator

 Sycek is available under an MIT-style license.